How to Keep Healthy on a Cruise Vacation

 - bathroom sink faucets and door handles

 These disinfectant wipes kill more than 99% of viruses and germs: Disinfectant wipes (see information on Amazon)

 Recap: How to Avoid Getting Sick on a Cruise

-In this post we went over 10 tips and tricks to keep healthy and avoid catching an illnesses on the cruise ship and in the ports of call.
+In this post we went over some simple things you can do to keep healthy and avoid getting sick while on a cruise vacation.

-Remember to wash and sanitize your hands often, disinfect your cruise cabin, and boost your immune system with some preventative measures.
+Remember to wash and sanitize your hands often, disinfect your cruise cabin, and boost your immune system with rest and vitamins.